Beastdzns/Problem-Solving/README.md

 ## 👋 Introduction

 Welcome to my personal repository of solved programming problems!
-This project serves as a log of my journey through various coding challenges from platforms like LeetCode, HackerRank, Codewars, and others.
+This project serves as a log of my journey through various coding challenges from platforms like LeetCode, HackerRank, Codeforces, and others.
 The primary goal is to track my progress, document my solutions, and refine my problem-solving skills in different domains of computer science.